-Mexican Street Corn Sweet Potato Fries are inspired by one of my favorite foods - Elotes!
-These Mexican Street Corn Sweet Potato Fries have a delicious crema with lime juice, topped with cotija cheese, and cilantro.
+Mexican Street Corn Fries are inspired by one of my favorite foods - Elotes!
+These fries have a delicious crema with lime juice, topped with cotija cheese, and cilantro.
 It's a recipe that you will LOVE!

 Love Fries?
 Me too!
 Try these Herby Pumpkin Polenta Fries!